Why Diamond Clarity is Important.

-- Orientation – Where they are located in or on the diamond.
+- ORIENTATION- Location of the inclusions in or on the diamond.

-Among other criteria (the 4C’s), the value of a diamond is based on the absence of inclusions and or blemishes.
+Especially relevant, are the the 4C’s.
+The value of a diamond is based on the inclusions and blemishes.
 The fewer the inclusions, the higher the value.
-The more abundant the inclusions are – the lower the value.
+The more abundant the inclusions – the lower the value.
 Consequently, you get what you pay for.

 Joseph R. Villarreal, Graduate Gemologist (G.I.A.)